scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 ### Thread-local Connection Pattern
 <hr/>

-You can share DB connections as thread-local values.
-The connection should be released by yourself.
+Connections can be managed as thread-local variables, needing explicit closure (meaning you're responsible to manually close the session):

 ```scala
 def init() = {